fextpkg/docs/docs/commands.md

 * `-n`, `--no-dependencies` - Installs single package without dependencies
 * `-s`, `--silent` - Installs package silently.
 Output only error messages
+* `-r`, `--requirements` - Install from files.
+Fext will accept the names of files with a list of packages, instead of package names

 ## Uninstall
 Syntax: `fext u [options] <package(s)>`